Dissidia Final Fantasy: Setting and characters

 The story revolves around two gods: the goddess of harmony, and the god of discord.
 The game unites both protagonists and antagonists from installments of the main Final Fantasy series, their stories narrated by the first Final Fantasy game's Cid of the Lufaine.
 Other than the gods and their champions, the player deals with crystal-like doppelgangers called Manikins.
 The game has an overarching storyline that requires playing through all of the characters to complete.
-The game contains twenty-two total playable characters: ten heroes and ten villains, one of each representing Final Fantasy through Final Fantasy X, and two secret characters: a heroine representing Final Fantasy XI, and a villain representing Final Fantasy XII.
-Initially, only the ten main heroes are playable in all gameplay modes; the ten main villains are playable in Arcade mode, but must still be unlocked for access in all other gameplay modes.
+The game contains twenty-two total playable characters, with ten pairs of heroes and villains each representing a mainline Final Fantasy title: the Warrior of Light and Garland (Final Fantasy); Firion and the Emperor (Final Fantasy II); the Onion Knight and Cloud of Darkness (Final Fantasy III); Cecil Harvey and Golbez (Final Fantasy IV); Bartz Klauser and Exdeath (Final Fantasy V; Terra Branford and Kefka Palazzo (Final Fantasy VI); Cloud Strife and Sephiroth (Final Fantasy VII); Squall Leonhart and Ultimecia (Final Fantasy VIII); Zidane Tribal and Kuja (Final Fantasy IX); and Tidus and Jecht (Final Fantasy X).
+The other two are secret characters: Shantotto, a heroine representing Final Fantasy XI, and Gabranth, a villain representing Final Fantasy XII Initially, only the main heroes are playable in all gameplay modes; the main villains are playable in Arcade mode, but must still be unlocked for access in all other gameplay modes.